Understanding Asymmetric Encryption

 - Store private keys in HSMs or encrypted databases.

-- Use key escrow for backup (with strict access controls).
+- Implement key escrow for backup (with strict access controls).

 Key Distribution